New York attorney general asks court to reinstate President Trump’s massive civil fraud penalty

 Trump, a Republican, filed his own appeal last week, asking the Court of Appeals to throw out those other punishments, which include a multiyear ban on him and his two eldest sons, Eric and Donald Trump Jr., from holding corporate leadership positions in New York.

-Those measures have been on hold during the appellate process and the Appellate Division judges said Trump can seek a court order to extend the pause pending further appeals.
+Those measures have been on hold during the appellate process and the Appellate Division judges said in their Aug.
+21 ruling that Trump can seek a court order to extend the pause pending further appeals.

+Trump’s legal team accused James on Thursday of continuing a “political crusade” against Trump, saying in a statement that she “should focus on her own problems and stop wasting New York State taxpayers’ hard earned dollars on her failed Witch Hunt” against him and his business empire.

+In a statement the day the Appellate Division ruled, James said: “It should not be lost to history: yet another court has ruled that the president violated the law, and that our case has merit.”

 James’ appeal is the latest twist in a lawsuit she filed against Trump in 2022, which alleged that he inflated his net worth by billions of dollars on his financial statements and habitually misled banks and others about the value of prized assets, including golf courses, hotels, Trump Tower, and his Mar-a-Lago estate.